 Find a reliable pet sitter—for a discount

 Pet sitting comes in many different varieties, so you can choose what’s best for your animal and your budget.
 Some self-sufficient dogs and cats might only need a dog walker to come by a few times a day for exercise and to replenish the food bowl.
 Others might prefer going to the pet sitter’s house for a few days—or having the sitter stay at yours.
-Popular pet sitting sites—like Rover, DogVacay, SitterCity and Care.com—offer discount or referral codes, so you can get a break on these services.
-Consider setting up a pet sitter before you need one so your pet can get familiar with him or her.
+Popular pet sitting sites—like Rover, SitterCity, SitterCity and Care.com—offer discount or referral codes, so you can get a break on these services.
+Consider setting up a meeting with a pet sitter before you need one so your pet can get familiar with him or her.
 You want to be sure Fido or Fifi will be safe and well cared for while you travel.